Storm Water System Management

 To read more on Storm Water Drainage Laws Click Here.

-Storm water tiles with the roadway rights-of-way are inspected annually for illicit discharges.
+Storm water tiles with the roadway right-of-ways are inspected annually for illicit discharges.
 Crews complete visual inspection of tiles during dry weather to ensure illegal fluid discharges are not contaminating the ground water system.

 Catch Basin Drain Marking Program